Please note: This course has been changed to an AAQ (Alternative Academic Qualification. The course specification was updated 4 February 2025.

 How is the course assessed?

-There is an external exam at the end of the first year.
+There are two external exams at the end of the first year.

-Coursework is continually assessed throughout the year with an external coursework component in the second year.
+Coursework is continually assessed internally throughout the second year.

 Is there any software that I need at home?